HL7/fhir-shorthand/input/pagecontent/reference.md

       """
   ```

-* Add a BackboneElement element to provide a structured set of elements in the logical model:
+* Add a BackboneElement element to provide a structured set of elements in a logical model:

   ```
   * serviceAnimal 0..* BackboneElement "Service animals" "Animals trained to assist the person by performing certain tasks."